-Dear People - PLEASE - I DO NOT text message for my Royal Standard Poodles - I email ONLY via the form below at which I will provide my email in return.
+Dear People - PLEASE - I DO NOT text message for my Royal Standard Poodles - I email ONLY via the form below which I will provide my email in return.
 Thank You.
-I do get email on my cell phone and can respond when appropriate.
+I get email on my cell phone and respond when appropriate.
 Tes Ingebritson = TI

 If you have purchased one of TI pups, you may pay for flight with the tab below when ready...there is a 3.5% fee for using this method.
 A $10 S&H charges comes up at checkout which makes up the rest of the 3.5% fee.

 Read the checklist Tes provides her customers.
 Make your notes for traveling.
 Mark your calendar for the flying date TI posts on the site with your litter once born.
 When puppies fly at 8 wks old, NO charge to you to travel.
 It's in the price.
 After 8 wks + 2 days there is a travel fee of $100 if I cannot coordinate trips.
 You may have to pay for any extra vaccinations now needed in waiting.
 Emails are sent weeks prior to the travel date to remind customers.
 Yet, please drill yourself on what is to go on :o)

 1. Flying pup in Cargo